-The Hindu Pilgrimage Temple Sanga
+Sanga Hindu Pilgrimage Temple

-Sanga The Hindu Pilgrimage Temple
+Sanga Hindu Pilgrimage Temple

-Sanga – the Hindu pilgrimage temple, is a famous sacred destination of Nepal.
-It is located at the border of the Bhaktapur and Kavrepalanchowk districts, about 20 kilometers east of Kathmandu.
-The Kailashnath Mahadev statue gazing towards Kathmandu Valley from the hilltop is the most popular attraction of Sanga Village.
+The Hindu Pilgrimage Temple Sanga is a famous sacred destination of Nepal.
+It is located at the border of the Bhaktapur and Kavrepalanchok districts, about 20 kilometers east of Kathmandu.
+The Kailashnath Mahadev statue, which gazes towards the Kathmandu Valley from the hilltop, is the most popular attraction of Sanga Village.

 Attractions Of Sanga